 The 5 Behaviours That Build Trust With Your Team

-So how do you actually do it?
+So how do you actually build a high-trust team?

 Trust Is Built in the Small Moments

-One of the biggest misconceptions I see in my coaching work is that leaders think trust is built through big gestures like a town hall speech, a team offsite or a heartfelt email.
+One of the biggest misconceptions I see in my coaching work is that leaders think trust is built through big gestures like a town hall speech or a team offsite.
+But that’s not really how it works.

 Trust is built in the small, consistent, everyday moments.
 It’s the meeting you showed up to on time, the commitment you followed through on or the hard conversation you didn’t avoid.